 Lake County boasts over 130 trails for cross-country skiing.
 These trails vary from expert down to cross-country skiing 101.
 Lakewood and Raven Glen Forest Preserves pave trails for those avid cross-country skiers.
 Ryerson Conservation Area is also a preserve with extensive cross-skiers; however, the snow must be above four inches to protect the sanctity of the animal life.
 Let’s take a look at the other trails Lake County has to offer.

 Buffalo Creek has four miles for cross-country skiing located near Buffalo Grove and Long Grove.
-While two miles of trails are in the Southwest corner of Lake County at Cuba Marsh you will cross several creeks to see winter in all its splendor.
+While two miles of trails are in the Southwest corner of Lake County at Cuba Marsh, you will cross several creeks to see winter in all its splendor.

-Can you handle a full day of cross-country skiing?
+Can you handle a full day of cross-country skiing and/or snowshoeing?
 Check out the trail spanning as long as 8,000 acres, better known as the Des Plaines River Trail.
 This trail runs just south of the shared Illinois and Wisconsin border.
 It ends at Lake Cook Road.
 For safety purposes, skiers are to travel under bridges and underpasses.
 This trail is adjacent to the Des Plaines River and stretches 31 miles running through 12 different Lake County Forest Preserves.

 On the Northwest side of Lake County located between Rte.
 59 and Fairfield Road, Grant Woods features six miles of trails for you to ski west into Fox Lake.
 This Ingleside forest preserve spans over 1,000 acres.

 In Vernon Hills, there are 201 acres of land called Half Day Forest Preserve.
 It’s just North of Half Day Road (Rt.
 22).
-In addition to the trails at Half Day, you have the opportunity to extend your cross-country skiing journey since Des Plaines River Trail runs through the trail.
+In addition to the trails at Half Day, you have the opportunity to extend your cross-country skiing journey since Des Plaines River Trail runs through the path.

 Located in Libertyville is the 1,135 acres of land called Independence Grove.
 This trail sports nearly seven miles of trails for cross-country skiing and other uses.